UH denounces ski and snowboard incident on Mauna Kea

 ADVERTISING

-The Office of Maunakea Management spoke out today against a video posted to social media showing three individuals skiing and snowboarding on Pu‘u Poli‘ahu, a volcanic cone on Mauna Kea on University of Hawaiʻi managed lands.
+The Office of Maunakea Management condemned a video posted to social media showing three individuals skiing and snowboarding down a revered volcanic cone on Mauna Kea that is managed by the University of Hawaii.

-Puʻu Poliʻahu is the highest point on the mountain, and considered sacred to Native Hawaiians.
-In the video, the skiers and snowboarders appear to carve a pathway directly through bare dirt and rocks, devoid of snow.
+Pu‘u Poli‘ahu is the highest point on the mountain, and considered sacred to Native Hawaiians.
+In the video, the skiers and snowboarders appear to carve a pathway directly through bare dirt and rocks that are devoid of snow.

-Kahu Ku Mauna is the volunteer Native Hawaiian council that advises the university on Hawaiian cultural matters on Mauna Kea.
+Kahu Ku Mauna is the volunteer Native Hawaiian council that advises the university on Hawaiian cultural matters concerning Mauna Kea.

+The Office of Hawaiian Affairs Board of Trustees, the Hawaiian Caucus of the state Legislature and members of the Native Hawaiian community also denounced the video — and criticized UH.

+“In 2017, OHA sued the state and UH for their decades-long failure to meet their legal duty to adequately manage Mauna Kea and its natural and cultural resources,” OHA said in a written statement.
+“The actions captured in the video are just another example of the state’s inability to prevent disrespectfulbehavior on the mountain’s sacred cultural landscape.
+It is time for the state and UH to be held accountable for their longstanding and well-documented mismanagement of Mauna Kea.”

-Nagata says the skiers and snowboarders never applied for a required film permit and that permission would have never been granted for such activities.
+Nagata said the skiers and snowboarders never applied for a required film permit and would have never been granted permission if they had.

-Because there was no snow on the mountain at the time of the incident, UH said the individuals defaced and scarred a geological formation, and may have also damaged Wekiu bug habitat.
-The flightless bugs, first discovered in 1979, can only be found on the summit.
+Because there was no snow on the mountain at the time of the incident, the individuals may have scarred a geological formation and may have damaged the habitat of a species of Wekiu bug endemic to the mountain.
+The flightless bugs, first discovered in 1979, can only be found on the summit of Mauna Kea.

-The Office of Maunakea Management urges everyone to treat the mountain with respect.
-The Maunakea Rangers, who oversee UH managed lands, do not allow hiking off of designated trails.
+The Office of Maunakea Management urged visitors to treat the mountain with respect.
+The Maunakea Rangers, who oversee UH-managed lands, do not allow hiking off of designated trails.

-The skiing and snowboarding incident happened on the south side of the Puʻu Poliʻahu, according to UH, hidden from the view of the rangers on duty.
+The skiing and snowboarding occurred on the south side of the Pu‘u Poli‘ahu, which is hidden from view of the rangers, according to UH.

-Currently, the university has no authority to issue fines or pursue civil remedies, but is currently in the process of forming new administrative rules for public and commercial activities that would give it the authority to directly address this incident.
+The university has no authority to issue fines or pursue civil remedies, but is in the process of forming new administrative rules for public and commercial activities that would give it the authority to directly address such an incident.

 A second round of public hearings on these rules is expected to be held this spring.
 The university seeks additional input on its latest draft, which was updated based on feedback from the first round of public hearings in 2018.